sjbutler/jimdb/README.md

 ## Citation

-If you use jimdb to support academic research please cite the following paper:
+If you use jimdb to support academic research please cite:

-     [details to be confirmed]
+Butler, Simon (2016) Analysing Java Identifier Names, PhD thesis, The Open University.

 ## Caveat